Cafes

 ST. ALi

-Melbourne born-and-bred coffee brand ST. ALi set up shop in Morningside to bring their brews to us in the Sunshine State.
-Their warehouse joint includes a cafe, a roastery, and a training room for wannabe baristas.
+Melbourne born-and-bred coffee brand ST. ALi set up shop in Morningside to bring their brews to us here in the Sunshine State.
+Their warehouse-style joint includes a café, a roastery, and a training room for wannabe baristas.
+Plus a whole lot of tasty treats in the cabinet.

 Coffee Mentality